8:30 a.m. (Classic/Traditional Service)

-Our Traditional Service (8:30am) is a trip back to the church you grew up in.
-It is a smaller service featuring piano and hymns from the hymnal.
-Our Contemporary Service (10:45am) is our largest service and features praise songs led by a praise team and band.
+Our Classic or Traditional Service (8:30am) is a trip back to the church you grew up in.
+It is a smaller service featuring a choir and hymns from the hymnal.
+Our Modern Service (10:45am) is our largest service and features modern praise songs led by a praise team and band.

 WHAT DO I WEAR?

 Whatever you normally wear.
 From men in business attire, to shorts and sandals, all are welcome!
 Typically people are dressed casually.

 IT'S MY FIRST TIME -- WHERE DO I GO?

 You can park near any of our main glass doors.
 As you enter our greeters will be available to assist you in getting where you need to be.
 They are here to answer questions and make you feel at home.

 Yes, during our 10:45am service our nursery and preschool is available for all children birth - PreK while grades K-5 have Children's Church.
 Your child's comfort and safety are our top concerns.
 All our nursery/childrens volunteers have undergone background checks.
 To get an early start on checking your child in for the first time click on this link.